swiftgift/b2b-doc/plugins/shopify.md

 This plugin allows your customers to send any items purchased in your store as a gift, to their friends.
 Plugin modifies checkout pages by adding a gift option.

-**TODO**: improve description of our product, add more marketing bullshit.

 **TODO**: add screenshots of modified checkout pages.

 ### Integration